5 done right: Mixing old and new

 Objects in a room talk to each other.
-The conversations are not sensed through your ears but rather, observed visually and usually absorbed as an emotional reading of a space, positive or negative.
-Pieces that come from a similar time period will click together and converse instantly.
+The conversations are not sensed through your ears but observed visually.
+They are usually absorbed as a positive or negative emotional reading of a space.
+Pieces that come from a similar period will click together and converse like old friends.
 They share the same world view, so their conversation, while steady, may lack tension and seem kind of predictable and flat.
 Introducing a piece from another era will pivot conversation and instantly spice up the dialogue.
-Relationships will spark, as differences in form, colour and texture amplify, and elements find their own way to stand seperate but together.
-Curate a successful conversation between the items in a room by finding a way to unite the separate pieces; find the thread of consistency that draws the items together and find the common ground.
-The goal is to quell noisy, confused groupings and instead foster lively chatter and positive, dynamic interactions.
+Relationships will spark, as differences in form, colour and texture amplify, and elements find their own way to stand separate but together.
+Curate a successful conversation between the items in a room by finding a way to unite the separate pieces.
+Find the thread of consistency that draws the items together and search for the common ground.
+The goal is to quell noisy, confused groupings, and foster lively chatter and positive, dynamic interactions.

 My first thought here was that this space works because it sticks to a proven colour combination of Neapolitan ice cream (yum in so many ways!) but upon closer inspection, there is more at play.
-The dark and demanding presence of the ornate baroque floor mirror has been softened and balanced out by the curves and muted colours of the other furniture pieces and artworks, and the effect swirls together in a satisfying way, like a melting bowl of our favourite tri-colour desert.
-The clean white walls and floors help unify everything, creating a gallery-like space that allows the individual elements to shine while still working as a group.
+The curves and muted colours soften and balance out the dark and demanding presence of the ornate baroque floor mirror.
+The effect swirls together in a satisfying way, like a melting bowl of our favourite tri-colour desert.
+The unifying clean white walls and floors create a gallery-like space that allows individual elements to shine.

-This is a truly eclectic little corner, located in the home of Luke Edward Hall and Duncan Campbell The deep green walls provide a lush, moody backdrop for the timber, leather and cane in the space, and a few flashes of kitsch adds a confident casualness to the whole affair.
-This nook is not styled up in a sterile, prescribed way; it feels loose and accessible, with a friendly gathering of smaller occasional pieces that don't compete with each other in any way.
+This is a truly eclectic little corner, located in the home of Luke Edward Hall and Duncan Campbell The deep green walls provide a lush, moody backdrop for the timber, leather and cane, and a few flashes of kitsch adds a confident casualness to the whole affair.
+This nook is not styled up in a sterile, prescribed way.
+It feels loose and accessible, with a friendly gathering of smaller occasional pieces that don't compete with each other.

-This setting looks entirely fresh and contemporary but when you break down the minimal setting, it is made up of mostly throwback pieces.
+This setting looks fresh and contemporary but when you break down the minimal setting, it's made up of throwback pieces.
 The walls of this dining nook are art-free but a stunning floor mirror with an arch detail adds a punchy, graphic statement.
-Black, bare floors and white walls create a clean platform for the gathering of antique timber chairs around a retro tulip table laden with a rambling cluster of brass candlesticks and wild florals in an urn.
-This dining area really is a blue ribbon example of 'less is more' when it comes to mixing eras.
+Black, bare floors and white walls create a clean platform for the gathering of antique timber chairs.
+The retro tulip table, laden with a rambling cluster of brass candlesticks and wild florals in an urn, makes a modern sculptural statement.
+This dining area is a blue ribbon example of 'less is more' when it comes to mixing eras.